 The NFL Takes A Stab At Stopping Serious Injuries

-These days, the NFL has issued a nine-page set of guidelines on just what and how a player’s injury, no matter the degree, must be reported and handled.
+These days, the NFL has issued a nine-page set of guidelines on just what and how a player’s injuries, no matter the degree, must be reported and handled.
 This information is then shared with the opposing team, and the sports journalist on TV and radio to inform to the general public.
 The idea is that everyone should be aware of any significant injuries to a player that could possibly affect the outcome of the game.

 These reports are divided into three categories: practice reports, game status report and in game injury report.
 Failure to comply with this practice of sharing injury information can result in heavy fines to the teams and even the loss draft picks as determined by the NFL Commissioners office and Commissioner Roger Goodell.

 This information is especially useful to two groups of people.
 First to the opposing team and the coaches planning for the next big game.
-The other to the wagering industry.
+The other to the NFL betting industry.
 Both the bettors and the folks who take their wagers.
 An injury to a key player can dramatically change the odds and the totals on a given game.
 A lot of money could be involved and while the NFL does not officially support wagering on professional football games, they certainly recognize its existence and give tacit approval.

 The League Is Determined To Stop Concussions